 Health Canada was able to approve the COVID-19 vaccines quickly by delaying approval of other medicines and vaccines and prioritizing COVID-19 vaccines for approval.
 No safety standards were changed or compromised for reviews and approvals.

-To ensure the continued safe delivery of vaccine programs, Health Canada and others around the world continually monitor and investigate potential side effects from vaccines, even long after approval of the vaccine.
+Every possible vaccine reaction identified by primary care providers is carefully reviewed by experts, long after approval of the vaccine.
 Public Health officials assess the risks and benefits of a particular vaccine for the population they serve and decide whether to recommend its use.

 For additional information on vaccine safety, visit this link at the BC Centre for Disease Control: